suffolklibraries/lgc/content/collections/events/marvellous-and-mischievous.md

   [https://www.suffolkarchives.co.uk/whats-on/](https://www.suffolkarchives.co.uk/whats-on/)
 cost_details: £4
+attendance_information: '4-11 years'
+accessibility_information: '-Wheelchair accessible'
 ---
-Arts and crafts sessions bassed around The Lion, The Witch and The Wardrobe and the exhibition Marvellous and Mischievous.
+Crafts and activties inspired by The Lion, The Witch and The Wardrobe and the exhibition Marvellous and Mischievous.